Tomorrow (The Bear): Filming

 Jeremy Allen White filmed scenes at the French Laundry in Yountville, California, United States, and at Noma in Copenhagen, Denmark, during the last week of May 2024.
-The show filmed in the kitchen gardens at both restaurants.
-At Noma, Carmy "picks flowers, spring onions, and pea pods."

-White also filmed with Daniel Boulud, who taught Carmy how to prepare Boulud's "signature crispy paupiettes of sea bass dish."
+White also filmed at Restaurant Daniel in New York City with Daniel Boulud, who taught Carmy how to prepare Boulud's "signature crispy paupiettes of sea bass dish."
 Boulud posted on Facebook about the experience, writing, "Filming at Restaurant Daniel for the season-three premiere was done entirely au naturel—no retakes, no gimmicks.
 The experience was as raw and real as it gets.
 Jeremy Allen White's incredible talent shines through as he dives in with a perfect blend of fearlessness and confidence.
 A truly remarkable experience!...Cooking with Jeremy was like cooking with my young chefs.
 He is a great cook, fast learner, and extremely focused."
-The scenes with Boulud feature some glamour shots of his restaurant's French-made Mauviel-brand copper pots and pans.

-According to cinematographer Andrew Wehde in an interview with Panavision.com:
+According to cinematographer Andrew Wehde in an interview with Panavision: